Frequently Asked Questions

 Is there a canteen?

-There is a small canteen where students can by a sandwich or a daily hot option.
-It is very basic, not like UK 'dinners' or US cafeteria lunches.
+There is a small canteen ( a ‘tuck-shop’ window) where students can buy a sandwich, pasta, salad, etc. It is very basic, not like UK 'dinners' or US cafeteria lunches.
 Most students bring a packed lunch to school.
-Students aged 11 years or older, with permission, may leave school during break time to walk into town fro lunch.
+Students aged 11 years or older, with permission, may leave school during break time to walk into town for lunch.

 What is Intra?

 Intra is short for the schools' parent and student intranet.
-Students and parents will receive a log-in code after starting with us.
+Students and parents will receive instructions on how to receive access.
 All school-home communication is conducted via Intra.
-Communication such as, email, general notices, calendar, booking appointment, assigned homework, and more.
+Communication such as: email, general notices, calendar, booking appointments, assigned homework, and more.